JVandenildo/Estudos-pessoais-em-promacao/LanguageTypes.md

 Interpreters go through a program line by line and execute each command.
 Interpreted languages ​​used to be significantly slower than compiled languages.
 However, with the development of just-in-time compilation, this gap has been closing.
 Examples of common interpreted languages ​​are PHP, Ruby, Python, and JavaScript.

+### Scripted languages

+#### Good and bad points about scripted languages

+Some good points about scripted languages are:

+- The script language allows you to insert various effects, providing a more dynamic and interactive website, with programs, calculators, calendars, calculation tables, current date/time settings, greetings and effects on images by overlaying the mouse;
+- Because it is client-side, the code is executed on the person's own equipment, and not on the server;
+- Through the script code itself, it is possible to control the browser's behavior in several aspects.
+For example: opening and closing windows, creating pop-up windows and menus, modifying the browser's dimensions, configuring the status bar, inserting and deleting menus, displaying messages to the user, etc.;
+- The ease of form validation, in addition to the possibility of executing instructions in response to user actions, are also advantages;
+- The JavaScript code is inserted in a separate file or together with the HTML language commands, facilitating the operation and maintenance of both the page structure and the command lines;
+- The scripting language allows the programming of small scripts and larger programs.
+It also offers many object-oriented possibilities, with complex functions and data structures, and structural elements of the web page, for dynamic access and modification.

+Bad points include:

+- Easy visibility of source code;
+- The script code must be fully downloaded to the browser in order to be executed.
+Depending on the content and formatting applied, the time factor may be compromised;
+- The browser must be configured to interpret script codes, otherwise only the page's structural markup instructions (HTML) will be interpreted.

 ## References